The following materials are required as part of an entry to the Biomimicry Youth Design Challenge.

-Items with an asterisk (*) will be displayed publicly in a gallery of submissions if your team is selected as a winner or receives an honorable mention.
+Note: All items, with the exception of the Project Portfolio, may be displayed publicly in a gallery of submissions if your team is selected as a winner or receives an honorable mention.

 The Project Overview consists of three questions.
 Your team's answers to these questions will be the first thing judges will read about the project, so make sure they are complete and well-written.
 Each response has a 100 word limit.